chivandikwa/gatsby-casper/src/content/clean-architecture.md

 ![](Clean-Architecture-Attachments/lsp-shapes-table.jpg)

 To adhere to the LSP in this case, we could create separate Square and Rectangle classes, each with its own `SetWidth` and `SetHeight` methods.
-Alternatively, we could introduce an abstract Shape class or interface that defines the common properties and behaviours of both Rectangle and Square, and then have separate implementations for each.
+Alternatively, we could introduce an abstract Shape class or interface that defines the common properties and behaviours of both Rectangle and Square and then have separate implementations for each.

 The key takeaway here is that the Liskov Substitution Principle is not just about substituting objects of a superclass with objects of its subclasses; it's also about ensuring that the subclasses follow the same contract as the superclass, without introducing impure inheritance hierarchies.
 By following this principle, we can ensure that our software systems are modular, flexible, and maintainable.